kschaefe/mathquill/README.md

 object in the same format.

 Global defaults for a page may be set with `MathQuill.config({ ... })`.

+`tabAction` configures the way MathQuill responds to Tab.
+By default ( `escapeAndOut`), {Shift-,}Tab will escape out of a template until it reaches the root block.
+At that point MathQuill ignores the keystroke and allows the default browser behavior to occur.
+The `escapeAndNextTemplate` approach similarly escapes out of templates, but when reaching the root block, the next {Shift-,}Tab will find the next template in the desired direction.
+If there are no such templates, then MathQuill allows the default browser behavior to occur.

 If `spaceBehavesLikeTab` is true the keystrokes {Shift-,}Spacebar will behave like {Shift-,}Tab escaping from the current block (as opposed to the default